History of amusement parks in Japan: Post-war reconstruction and growth (1945–1970)

+The rise of theme parks (1980s–1990s)

+In 1987, at the height of the bubble economy, the "Law Law for the Development of Comprehensive Resort Areas" was passed.
+This law gave developers financial incentives to develop holiday-related projects.

 Recently, theme parks, which are establishments that charge an admission fee and create an environment around a specific theme, have overtaken amusement parks in popularity.

 The 1980s brought a period of stable growth in Japan following a period of high economic growth from the 1950s to the 1970s.
-During this time, there was a rush to build domestic theme parks in response to Tokyo Disneyland's 1973 opening.
+During this time, there was a rush to build domestic theme parks in response to Tokyo Disneyland's 1983 opening.

 In 2001, Tokyo Disney Sea and Universal Studios Japan opened in Tokyo and Osaka.
-Universal Studios Japan attracted the same number of visitors as Tokyo Disneyland did in 1973, leading to the era being called the "Top two of East and West".
+Universal Studios Japan attracted the same number of visitors as Tokyo Disneyland did in 1983, leading to the era being called the "Top two of East and West".
 However, domestic theme parks were affected by the post-bubble effect and lost customers because of the domination of Western parks.
 This led to mass closures.

 In the 2000s, the number of small-scale themed attractions, or mini theme parks, increased.
 These include food museums, which are indoor facilities with a collection of shops specializing in a single cuisine or genre of food, job experience parks including KidZania, and car theme parks including MEGAWEB.

-Modern Amusement Parks
+Modern amusement parks

 While theme parks are diversifying and developing, amusement parks are slowly closing.
 The aging population of Japan, as well as the country's low birthrate, are leading to fewer numbers of visitors every year.
 In addition, most foreign tourists prefer to visit large American theme parks such as Universal Studios Japan and Tokyo Disney Resort.

 In recent years, theme parks have made large capital investments into their parks in order to maintain and introduce attractions.
 However, domestic amusement parks have not had the financial resources to invest in maintenance or new attractions.